tedneward/Research/content/platforms/macos/usage.md

 summary=Tips on using the Apple desktop operating system (on top of the open-source Darwin kernel) that ships with Apple computers.
 ~~~~~~

+## Network utilities

+* ["networkQuality"](https://cyberhost.uk/the-hidden-macos-speedtest-tool-networkquality/): "The networkQuality tool is a built-in tool released in macOS Monterey that can help diagnose network issues and measure network performance."

 ## Terminal Tricks
 * ["Change your MAC address with a shell script"](https://josh.works/shell-script-basics-change-mac-address)